aristocratos/btop/README.md

 custom_cpu_name = ""

 #* Optional filter for shown disks, should be full path of a mountpoint, separate multiple values with whitespace " ".
-#* Begin line with "exclude=" to change to exclude filter, otherwise defaults to "most include" filter.
-Example: disks_filter="exclude=/boot /home/user".
+#* Only disks matching the filter will be shown.
+Prepend exclude= to only show disks not matching the filter.
+Examples: disk_filter="/boot /home/user", disks_filter="exclude=/boot /home/user"
-disks_filter = "exclude=/boot"
+disks_filter = ""

 #* Show graphs instead of meters for memory values.
 mem_graphs = True